canonical/mlflow-operator/docs/index.rst

 It addresses a number of challenges facing machine learning teams: collaboration, reproducibility, maintenance, organisation and scaling.

-It's ideal for data scientists, ML engineers, hobbyists and teams looking to optimize their ML workflows with charms.
+It's ideal for data scientists, ML engineers, hobbyists and teams looking to optimise their ML workflows with charms.

 ---------